phthallo/fanfi.cx/README.md

 - [ ] Search result pagination
 - [ ] Tag/other metadata support for works in search view
 - [ ] Overall work view from chapter
+- [ ] Rewrite of the parameter interpretation function.

+## Notes
+- If the work has been deleted, can only be viewed by logged-in users only, or is otherwise restricted, you won't be able to access it using this tool.
+- I do not hold any ownership or responsibility over the content you might see when you use this tool.
+Seriously.
+Here be dragons etc etc.

 ## why 💀
 1. it's silly